Nedara-Project/nedara-lws/README.md

 - Start, stop, and check the status of Linux services
 - Simple password-based authentication (encrypted with Fernet)
 - Lightweight and easy to deploy with Flask + Gunicorn (optional but recommended)
-- Easily extensible with a `config.json` to define your services
+- Easily extensible with a `config.json` to define your services (use `config.json.example` template)

 ---